Serving those in need since 1942.

 If it had not been for the intervention of another man who had a deep faith in our loving God, an embittered Joseph might have turned away from the Lord forever.
 But the witness gently led him back to faith in Christ.

 From that day on, the focus of his life changed.
-He felt the pull to Christian ministry and began to study at Moody Bible Institute.
+He felt the pull to Christian ministry and began to study at Moody Bible Institute in Chicago.
 He was ultimately awarded doctorates in divinity, theology, and philosophy from the Lighthouse Bible College in Rockford, Illinois.

 “The real and original founder of the Mission is none other than the Lord Jesus Christ,” Rev. Trankina was quick to point out.
 “Rescue missions are the primary ministry of Christ, who came to free the captives and proclaim sight to the blind.”